-This Policy describes the Trust's integrated approach to the assessment, reporting and management of risk.
+This Policy supports the Trusts Risk Management Strategy to outline the Trusts internal arrangements for our integrated approach to the assessment, reporting and management of risk.
 It sets out responsibilities, strategic systems and processes for management, to promote the delivery of high quality, safe, accountable healthcare, to minimise risk to patients, staff and the organisation and to maximise available resources.